What Is a Facelift?

 What most people think of as a traditional “facelift” simply tightens the skin, however, there are two significant concerns with this basic approach:

 - Simply removing excess skin can lead to the pulled looking “windswept” appearance.
 This unnatural appearance is a give-away that a facelift has been done.
 This can also cause too much stress along the incision line that can lead to widened scars.

-There are other facelift techniques which rely on sutures to gather or pleat the SMAS tissues to create tightening.
+There are other techniques that rely on sutures to gather or pleat the SMAS tissues to create tightening.
 These techniques are somewhat less invasive, and can work well on the right patient.
 However, on the wrong patient, using only sutures to tighten the deeper tissues to lift the sagging jowls and neck is often temporary because the sutures will either disintegrate or pull through the tissues over time.
 If the underlying structure isn’t re-contoured, the memory of the tissues tends to cause a rapid return of the aging skin.

-Dr. Becker specializes in the deep plane facelift, often considered one of the most technical approaches.
+Dr. Becker specializes in the deep plane facelift in Raleigh, often considered one of the most technical approaches.
 This technique addresses the sagging SMAS by elevating and repositioning the tissue.
 This creates a facelift that smoothes the jowls and neck, yet appears very natural and leads to a longer-lasting results.
 Incisions are placed discreetly along the hairline and behind the ears, so visible scarring from the procedure is of little concern.
 As there are many important and vital structures in the face, the deep plane facelift requires specialized training and extensive knowledge of facial anatomy.
 Dr. Becker can help customize a plan unique to your goals, and specific to your anatomy.